carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 ---
 source: md
-title: "BiGSlice / BiGFAM"
+title: "Homologous BGC clusterization"
-teaching: --
+teaching: 40
-exercises: --
+exercises: 10
 questions:
 - "Why to use BiGSLICE / BiGFAM?"
 - "How to run a BGC analysis with BiGSlice / BiGFAM?"